compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

   scale well with the number of inputs in the function.

 - **Symbolic Differentiation**: This approach uses symbolic manipulation to compute derivatives analytically.
 It provides accurate results but can lead to lengthy expressions for large computations.
 It requires the computer program to be representable in a closed-form mathematical expression, and thus doesn't work well with control flow scenarios (if conditions and loops) in the program.

-- **Automatic Differentiation (AD)**: Automatic Differentiation is a general and efficient technique that works by repeated application of the chain rule over the computation graph of the program.
+- **Automatic Differentiation (AD)**: Automatic Differentiation is a general and an efficient technique that works by repeated application of the chain rule over the computation graph of the program.
 Given its composable nature, it can easily scale for computing gradients over a very large number of inputs.

 ### Forward and Reverse mode AD
 Automatic Differentiation works by applying the chain rule and merging the derivatives at each node of the computation graph.
-The direction of this graph traversal and derivative accumulation results in two modes of operation:
+The direction of this graph traversal and derivative accumulation results in two approaches:

-  - Forward Mode: starts at an input to the graph and moves towards all the output nodes.
-For every node, it adds up all the paths feeding in.
-By adding them up, we get the total way in which the node is affected by the input.
-  Hence, it calculates derivatives of output(s) with respect to a single input variable.
+  - Forward Mode, Tangent Mode: starts the accumulation from the input parameters towards the output parameters in the graph.
+This means that we apply the chain rule to the inner functions first.
+That approach calculates derivatives of output(s) with respect to a single input variable.

    ![Forward Mode](/images/ForwardAccumulationAutomaticDifferentiation.png)